Gajender401/todo_app/README.md

+# Description
-This is a Auth + Todo app with backend as firebase Live website : https://todo-app-test101.netlify.app/
+This is a Auth + Todo app with backend as firebase.

+# Site
+Live website : https://todo-app-test101.netlify.app/